 Burnout in high-functioning people often looks different from the outside than it feels on the inside.
 You may still be functioning well professionally.
 You may still be showing up for the people who depend on you.
 What you notice is something more internal: a flatness where there used to be engagement, a difficulty feeling present even when nothing is technically wrong, a body that is tired in a way that ordinary rest does not reach.

 For many people, burnout also has roots that predate the job or the role.
 The capacity to over-function, to prioritize others' needs consistently above your own, to find your value in being useful, often comes from somewhere earlier.
 Those patterns are not character flaws.
 They were adaptations that made sense in the context they formed.
-Body-centered trauma therapy works with where those patterns live, not just how to manage their effects.
+Body-centered approaches can help bring attention to where those patterns live, not just how to manage their effects.

-You do not need to have hit a breaking point to benefit from this work.
+You do not need to have hit a breaking point to consider this work.
 Recognizing that something has been accumulating, and that you are ready to give it real time and attention, is enough.

 Who finds their way here